 Due to transmission limitations into certain areas within the NYCA, LSEs serving Load in these areas must procure a percentage of their total Unforced Capacity requirement from Installed Capacity Suppliers electrically located within the constrained areas.
 Currently, there are two areas, called Localities, within the NYCA where Locational Minimum Installed Capacity Requirements are imposed.
 These are the New York City and the Long Island zones.
-The Locational Minimum Installed Capacity Requirements are established annually by the ISO and contained in Attachment B.
+The Locational Minimum Installed Capacity Requirements and the Long Island zones.
+The Locational Minimum Installed Capacity Requirements applicable to these zones wereare established annually by rulings of the PSCISO and the Long Island Power Authoritycontained in Attachment B.

-For each Capability Period the ISO converts the Locational Minimum Installed Capacity Requirements of LSEs into Locational Minimum Unforced Capacity Requirements by multiplying such Locational Minimum Installed Capacity Requirements by the quantity one (1) minus the average EFORd value of the six (6) most recent 12-month rolling average EFORds of all Resources located in the relevant Locality.
+As an interim measure, forFor each Capability Period the ISO converts the Locational Minimum Installed Capacity Requirements of LSEs into Locational Minimum Unforced Capacity requirements Requirements by multiplying such Locational Minimum Installed Capacity Requirements by the quantity one (1) minus the average EFORd value of the six (6) most recent 12-month rolling average EFORds of all Resources located in the relevant Locality.